arturhgq/cpf/README.md

 coverage](https://codecov.io/gh/arturhgq/CPF/branch/master/graph/badge.svg)](https://app.codecov.io/gh/arturhgq/CPF?branch=master)
 <!-- badges: end -->

-The goal of CPF is to provide useful tools for CPF cleaning and validation.
+The goal of cpf is to provide useful tools for cpfs cleaning and validation.

 ## Installation

-You can install the development version of CPF like so:
+You can install the development version of cpf like so:

 ``` r
 remotes::install_github("arturhgq/CPF")